Tulip-Dev/tulip/doc/user/plugins_management.rst

 Plugins Management (Mac OS and Windows only)
 ********************************************

-The plugin management center can be found in the welcome window, under the tab "Plugins center".
+The plugin management center can be found in the Tulip window, under the tab "Plugins center".

 .. image:: _images/tulip-plugin_center.png
     :width: 600

+As you can see, we are here again speaking of the framework and no more of the perspective.
+The plugins are added directly into Tulip so they can become available in every perspective in the framework.
+Please, also note that due to library specification and software portability, the Plugin center is not available on Unix-like systems and therefore can only be used on the Apple Mac OS and Microsoft Windows operating systems.

 The plugins center panel is divided into three parts.